Skip to content

 Apply IIA Standards 2024 risk-based internal audit planning Is internal audit plan risk-based per IIA Global Internal Audit Standards 2024 Domain V?
 AI Agent Auditor

-LLM-supported internal audit annual plan generation under IIA Global Internal Audit Standards 2024 (effective 9 January 2025 superseding 2017 Standards) Domain V Performing Internal Audit Services covering risk universe identification, risk assessment per ISO 31000 + COSO ERM 2017 alignment, audit-engagement prioritisation by inherent + residual risk, plus combined assurance coordination per IIA Three Lines Model 2020 update.
-Topical Requirement on Cybersecurity (effective 5 February 2025) integration.
-Chief Audit Executive applies plan finalisation with rationale plus audit committee approval
+LLM-supported internal audit annual plan generation under the IIA Global Internal Audit Standards 2024 (effective 9 January 2025, superseding the 2017 Standards) Domain V covers risk universe identification, risk assessment aligned with ISO 31000 and COSO ERM 2017, audit-engagement prioritisation by inherent and residual risk, and combined assurance coordination per the IIA Three Lines Model 2020 update, integrating the Topical Requirement on Cybersecurity (effective 5 February 2025).
+The Chief Audit Executive finalises the plan with a rationale and audit committee approval.

 Decision Record